Stderr and Stdout: Understanding Logs and Output

 behave differently when buffering data.
 By default, stdout

-is block-buffered (like files).
-Meanwhile, stderr
+is block-buffered (like a file). stderr

 When interactive, the